google/copybara/docs/reference.md

-Only set if the current revision is requested (in which case it will only contain a key for the current revision) or if all revisions are requested. status | The status of the change (NEW, MERGED, ABANDONED). subject | The subject of the change (header line of the commit message). submitted | The timestamp of when the change was submitted. topic | The topic to which this change belongs. updated | The timestamp of when the change was last updated.
+Only set if the current revision is requested (in which case it will only contain a key for the current revision) or if all revisions are requested. status | The status of the change (NEW, MERGED, ABANDONED). subject | The subject of the change (header line of the commit message). submittable | Whether the change has been approved by the project submit rules.
+Only set if requested via additional field SUBMITTABLE. submitted | The timestamp of when the change was submitted. topic | The topic to which this change belongs. updated | The timestamp of when the change was last updated.